Naples: Aragonese and Spanish

 Eventually, the Republicans conquered Castel Sant'Elmo and proclaimed a Parthenopaean Republic, secured by the French Army.
 A counter-revolutionary religious army of lazzaroni known as the sanfedisti under Cardinal Fabrizio Ruffo was raised; they met with great success, and the French were forced to surrender the Neapolitan castles, with their fleet sailing back to Toulon.

-Ferdinand IV was restored as king; however, after only seven years, Napoleon conquered the kingdom and installed Bonapartist kings, including his brother Joseph Bonaparte (King of Spain).
+Ferdinand IV was restored as king; however, after only seven years, Napoleon conquered the kingdom and installed Bonapartist kings, including installing his brother Joseph Bonaparte.
 With the help of the Austrian Empire and its allies, the Bonapartists were defeated in the Neapolitan War.
 Ferdinand IV once again regained the throne and the kingdom.

 Independent Two Sicilies

 The Congress of Vienna in 1815 saw the kingdoms of Naples and Sicily combine to form the Kingdom of the Two Sicilies, with Naples as the capital city.
-In 1839, Naples became the first city on the Italian peninsula to have a railway, with the construction of the Naples–Portici railway.
+In 1839, Naples became the first city on the Italian Peninsula to have a railway, with the construction of the Naples–Portici railway.

 Italian unification to the present day

 After the Expedition of the Thousand led by Giuseppe Garibaldi, which culminated in the controversial siege of Gaeta, Naples became part of the Kingdom of Italy in 1861 as part of the Italian unification, ending the era of Bourbon rule.
-The economy of the area formerly known as the Two Sicilies declined, leading to an unprecedented wave of emigration, with an estimated 4 million people emigrating from the Naples area between 1876 and 1913.
+The economy of the area formerly known as the Two Sicilies as dependant on agriculture suffered the international pressure on prices of wheat, and together with lower sea fares prices lead to an unprecedented wave of emigration, with an estimated 4 million people emigrating from the Naples area between 1876 and 1913.
 In the forty years following unification, the population of Naples grew by only 26%, vs. 63% for Turin and 103% for Milan; however, by 1884, Naples was still the largest city in Italy with 496,499 inhabitants, or roughly 64,000 per square kilometre (more than twice the population density of Paris).

 Public health conditions in certain areas of the city were poor, with twelve epidemics of cholera and typhoid fever claiming some 48,000 people between 1834 and 1884.
-A death rate 31.84 per thousand, high even for the time, insisted in the absence of epidemics between 1878 and 1883.
-Then in 1884, Naples fell victim to a major cholera epidemic, caused largely by the city's poor sewerage infrastructure.
-In response to these problems, in 1852, the government prompted a radical transformation of the city called risanamento to improve the sewerage infrastructure and replace the most clustered areas, considered the main cause of insalubrity, with large and airy avenues.
+A death rate 31.84 per thousand, high even for the time, persisted in the absence of epidemics between 1878 and 1883.
+Then in August 1884, Naples fell victim to a major cholera epidemic, caused largely by the city's poor sewerage infrastructure.
+In response to these problems, in 1885, the government prompted a radical transformation of the city called risanamento to improve the sewer infrastructure and replace the most clustered areas, considered the main cause of insalubrity, with large and airy avenues.
 The project proved difficult to accomplish politically and economically due to corruption, as shown in the Saredo Inquiry, land speculation and extremely long bureaucracy.
 This led to the project to massive delays with contrasting results.
 The most notable transformations made were the construction of Via Caracciolo in place of the beach along the promenade, the creation of Galleria Umberto I and Galleria Principe and the construction of Corso Umberto.